Topic: Nature

 Written on July 14, 2021 at 4:30 am, by

-From the San Juan County Land Bank The San Juan County Land Bank Commission will hold its monthly meeting from 8:30–11:15 a.m., July 16 via Zoom.
+From the San Juan County Land Bank The San Juan County Land Bank Commission will hold its monthly meeting from 8:30-11:15 a.m., July 16 via Zoom.
 The public is invited to attend.
 Click here to download the agenda, Zoom link and meeting materials.
 To learn more about the San Juan County Land Bank, visit sjclandbank.org.
-If you’re Continue Reading
+Continue Reading